 Who Belongs Here?

 Anyone interested in making the value of high performance homes visible in the real estate market belongs here.
 This includes energy efficiency advocates, real estate professionals, home owners, sellers and buyers, high performance builders or contractors, appraisers, underwriters, and lenders.
-It’s important to make high performance features visible for the entire chain of stakeholders.
+It’s important to make high performance features visible for all stakeholders.

 Elevate Energy’s Role

-Since 2011, Elevate Energy has been playing a facilitator role to align the process, players, and assets needed to make energy efficiency value visible during the real estate transaction.
-As a provider of regional energy efficiency programs, we understand that future success is dependent upon energy efficiency becoming transparent in the real estate transaction of high performance homes.
+Since 2011, Elevate Energy has been a facilitator, aligning the process, players, and assets needed to make energy efficiency value visible during the real estate transaction.
+As a provider of regional energy efficiency programs, we understand that future success is dependent upon the energy efficiency of high performance homes becoming transparent in the real estate industry.